 It is also worth noting that among cosmopolitan taxa, some species seem to have their highest abundance in the South Pacific Ocean, such as N. labyrinthus and Impagidinium aculeatum.
-Spiniferites ramosus show highest occurrences in the eastern region of the Indian Ocean.
+Spiniferites ramosus shows highest occurrences in the eastern region of the Indian Ocean.

 3.4 Bipolar taxa

 Of the 91 taxa compiled here, only two, Impagidinium pallidum and Islandinium minutum, are present in polar-subpolar regions of both poles.
-I. minutum does not occur south of 15ºN and north of 40ºS and I. pallidum does not occur south of 25ºN and north of 30ºS.
+Islandinium minutum does not occur south of 15ºN and north of 40ºS and I. pallidum does not occur south of 25ºN and north of 30ºS.
 However, it is worth noting that Polarella glacialis is another true bipolar species, as it has been first described in Antarctica (Montresor et al., 1999) but was previously identified in Arctic sediments (Mudie et al., 1992).
 Subsequently, a phylogenetic study has confirmed that this species does occur in both polar regions (Montresor et al., 2003).
 In the Arctic Ocean, Polarella glacialis is mostly found north of 80o N and is apparently associated with multiyear sea ice duration over the Nansen Basin, but does not occur under permanent pack ice on the Canadian Polar Margin.
-It has also been observed in the subarctic waters of Hudson Bay (Heikkilä et al., 2014) as well as in plankton net samples from the Labrador Sea (July 2018), Baffin Bay in 2008 and 2014 (Rochon, unpublished data), and in faecal pellets from a sediment trap in the North Water polynia, southern Nares Strait (reported in Hargrave et al., 2002).
-Polarella glacialis, which produce small and fragile cysts, might have been missed due to sieving mesh and/or preservation issue (cf. Limoges et al., this issue).
+It has also been observed in the subarctic waters of Hudson Bay (Heikkilä et al., 2014) as well as in plankton net samples from the Labrador Sea (July 2018), Baffin Bay in 2008 and 2014 (Rochon, unpublished data), and in faecal pellets from a sediment trap in the North Water polynya, southern Nares Strait (reported in Hargrave et al., 2002).
+Polarella glacialis, which produce small and fragile cysts, might have been missed due to sieving mesh and/or preservation issue (see Heikkilä et al., 2014; Limoges et al., 2018; de Vernal et al., this issue).
+It has, indeed, rarely been found in palaeosequences, although it has been detected in late Holocene Antarctic sediments through genomic studies (Boere et al., 2009) as well as in a very high sedimentation context where organic matter was very well preserved (Hartman et al., 2018).

 Impagidinium pallidum: There is one reported occurrence of this species in the Mediterranean Sea, south of Sicily (Zonneveld et al., 2013), but it is not present in the Marmara or Black Sea.
 Maximum occurrence of Impagidinium pallidum is found in the Northern Hemisphere, in particular in the Greenland Sea, with other large occurrences in the Norwegian and Barents Seas.
 In the Southern Hemisphere, it occurs in both coastal and oceanic locations.
 In the fossil record, it has been described in assemblages from the Mid Eocene in the Labrador Sea (Head et al., 1989), the Late Eocene from the Northern Pacific (Bujak, 1984) and the Pliocene of Alpha Ridge, central Arctic Ocean (Aksu and Mudie, 1984).
 In the Southern Hemisphere, I. pallidum is recorded for the Early Oligocene offshore Wilkes Land, Antarctica (Bijl et al., 2018).
 De Schepper et al. (2011) discuss the possibility that this species could have crossed the equator during periods of severe global cooling but it has not been recorded from equatorial Cenozoic sediments.
-The morphology of the dinocyst is the same in both hemispheres but the cyst-thecate relationship has yet to be described, although its phylogeny shows a closeness to Impagidinium caspienense/Gonyaulax baltica and Spiniferites belerius (Mertens et al., 2017b).
+The morphology of the dinocyst is the same in both hemispheres but the cyst-thecate relationship has yet to be described, although its phylogeny shows some closeness to Impagidinium caspienense/Gonyaulax baltica and Spiniferites belerius (Mertens et al., 2017b).